How do credit cards work? Surprisingly, there are many people who don’t understand how credit cards work and how to use them responsibly.

-Let’s look at an example of a rewards credit card signup bonus: The Chase Sapphire Preferred Card is my top recommended credit card and it currently gives a 50,000 Chase Ultimate Rewards point bonus when you spend $4,000 in the first three months after account approval.
-The $95 annual fee is waived the first year as well.
+Let’s look at an example of a rewards credit card signup bonus: The Chase Sapphire Preferred Card is my top recommended credit card and it currently gives a 80,000 Chase Ultimate Rewards point bonus when you spend $4,000 in the first three months after account approval.
 I believe this was my first rewards card and it has been my favorite for years.
 Super easy to use and understand too!

 $4,000 may sound like a lot to put on a credit card, especially after I told you that you need to pay your balance in full every month.
 But to reach the spending requirement, many people use their travel credit card to pay for every day expenses, such as gas and groceries.